Patrick130306/Auto_Pull_IP2Free_IPs/README.md

 # IP2FREE Agent

-Small Python helper that logs into IP2FREE, pulls the free proxy list, and writes a Clash-style YAML to your desktop (`YYYY-MM-DD.yaml`).
+Small Python helper that logs into IP2FREE, pulls the free proxy list, and writes a Clash-style YAML(`proxies.yaml`) to a folder named "proxy" on your desktop,it will auto-create a folde if there is not a folder named("proxy").
 A few saved HTML pages (`login.html`, `tmp_login_after.html`, `dashboard.html`) and JS chunks are included as snapshots of the IP2FREE UI.

 ## Prerequisites
 - Python 3.9+